Updated on August 24, 2022

 The parents’ financial situation

-These and many other factors are considered by Texas courts when ordering child support and awarding custody (visitation and possession rights) in a contested divorce.
+These are just a few of the many factors considered by Texas courts when awarding custody and ordering child support in a contested divorce.

 You Need Strong Evidence for Divorce Negotiations